uabrc/uabrc.github.io/docs/uab_cloud/index.md

 ## First Steps

 To get started using cloud.rc, please navigate to <https://dashboard.cloud.rc.uab.edu/>.
 You will be taken to a login page that looks like below.
+To login you will need an account, please request one by contacting [Support](../help/support.md).
+When requesting an account, please tell us how you intend to use the service.
+Some reasonable use-cases are listed in [Cloud Usage Philosophy](#cloud-usage-philosophy) below.

 ![!cloud.rc login](images/cloud-rc-login.png)